The City of Elk Grove and the Sacramento Zoological Society are partnering to develop a world-class modern zoological park in Elk Grove.

 Who will pay for constructing the new Zoo?

 Funding of a new zoo is expected to be a partnership.
-As detailed in the Financing Plan, funding for the development (including on and off-site improvements) would come from the following sources:
+The Financing Plan details the funding sources for development of the project, including on and off-site improvements, as follows:

 When specifically looking at the City’s share, exclusive of development impact fees, the City contributes 57% towards the overall costs.
 This includes the City Pay-Go and 68% of the total Bond proceeds.
 This percentage is lower (39%) when excluding funding identified in the Pay-Go and Bond Financing sections which originates from the City’s agreement with Wilton Rancheria for the Sky River Casino project.